corysabol/lookoutitsa.ninja/content/posts/howthiswasmade.md

 First I had to simply create an account on CircleCI, which was super easy.
 I just logged in using Github and configured my repo to be tracked with CircleCI.
 It's free for public repositories :D

-I'm going to spare myself from writing all the mundane details of getting setup with CirleCI and suggest that if you're follwoing along, please consult the [CircleCI docs on open source projects](https://circleci.com/docs/2.0/oss/).
+I'm going to spare myself from writing all the mundane details of getting setup with CirleCI and suggest that if you're following along, please consult the [CircleCI docs on open source projects](https://circleci.com/docs/2.0/oss/).

 Let's take a look at the `.circleci/config.yml` file that I had put together for this project.